Scratchcat1/docker-spigot/README.md

 ## look at the last output from the spigot server

-To get an output of the latest events from the spigot server type

-	docker exec spigot mc_log

-and you will see the last 10 lines from the output, this is what you will see after startup

-	Abort with CTRL-C
-	[13:02:15 INFO]: Zombie Aggressive Towards Villager: true
-	[13:02:15 INFO]: Experience Merge Radius: 3.0
-	[13:02:15 INFO]: Preparing start region for level 0 (Seed: 506255305130990210)
-	[13:02:16 INFO]: Preparing spawn area: 22%
-	[13:02:17 INFO]: Preparing spawn area: 99%
-	[13:02:17 INFO]: Preparing start region for level 1 (Seed: 506255305130990210)
-	[13:02:18 INFO]: Preparing spawn area: 95%
-	[13:02:18 INFO]: Preparing start region for level 2 (Seed: 506255305130990210)
-	[13:02:18 INFO]: Server permissions file permissions.yml is empty, ignoring it
-	[13:02:18 INFO]: Done (3.650s)!
-For help, type "help" or "?"

-It will continue to output everything from the console until you press CTRL-C

 ## sending commands to the server console

-You don't need to have an interactive container to be able to send commands to the console.
-To send a command to set the time to day you type

-	docker exec spigot mc_send "time set day"

-If this was the first command issued after a start the output should look like

-	[13:02:15 INFO]: Zombie Aggressive Towards Villager: true
-	[13:02:15 INFO]: Experience Merge Radius: 3.0
-	[13:02:15 INFO]: Preparing start region for level 0 (Seed: 506255305130990210)
-	[13:02:16 INFO]: Preparing spawn area: 22%
-	[13:02:17 INFO]: Preparing spawn area: 99%
-	[13:02:17 INFO]: Preparing start region for level 1 (Seed: 506255305130990210)
-	[13:02:18 INFO]: Preparing spawn area: 95%
-	[13:02:18 INFO]: Preparing start region for level 2 (Seed: 506255305130990210)
-	[13:02:18 INFO]: Server permissions file permissions.yml is empty, ignoring it
-	[13:02:18 INFO]: Done (3.650s)!
-For help, type "help" or "?"
-	[13:12:35 INFO]: Set the time to 1000

-It will continue to output everything from the console until you press CTRL-C

 ### using the minecraft op command

-To make yourself operator in the game use **mc_send** command, for example give the user **myuser** op use the command.

-	docker exec spigot mc_send op myuser

 ### using the minecraft stop command

-By default the minecraft server will automatically restart on a **stop** inside the minecraft application.
-You can override this behavior by using

-	-e SPIGOT_AUTORESTART=no

-This will prevent the server automatically restarting and minecraft has to be started again with the **mc_start** command

 ## starting and stopping the server

-To stop the server but not the container do

-	docker exec spigot mc_stop

-To start it after being stopped do

-	docker exec spigot mc_start

-Finally to restart it do

-	docker exec spigot mc_restart

 ## stopping the container